 - Add the hakka noodles and cook according to the package instructions.

-- Keep the noodles aside.
+- Set the cooked noodles aside.

 - Saute for a minute, then add the finely chopped spring onions and french beans